Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-4.md

 # Task 4 - Extract Metadata

 In order to extract geometry, you must identify the Viewable the geometry resides on.
-A Viewable is a 3D or 2D view that is referenced in a manifest, and can be displayed in the Forge Viewer.
+A Viewable is a 3D or 2D view that is referenced in a manifest, which can be displayed in the Forge Viewer.

 ## Retrieve a list of Viewables